logoPROFESSIONAL VERSION

 The following treatments have been found to eliminate the renal carrier state: a single injection of oxytetracycline (20 mg/kg, IM), a single injection of tilmicosin (10 mg/kg, SC), ceftiofur (5 mg/kg/day, IM, for 5 days or 20 mg/kg/day, IM, for 3 days), or amoxicillin (15 mg/kg, IM, two injections 48 hours apart).

-Leptospirosis is zoonotic, and urine and milk of dams may be infective for up to 3 months, except for Hardjo, in which case cows can be infective for life if not treated. ( See also Leptospirosis.)
+Leptospirosis is zoonotic, and urine and milk of dams may be infective for up to 3 months, except for Hardjo, in which case cows can be infective for life if not treated. ( See also page Leptospirosis.)

 Listeriosis as a Cause of Abortion in Cattle